radianttap/Ambar/README.md

 ## Killer feature: automatic, smart merge on save

 If you have read carefully, you may have noticed that `importerContext` is connected to `writerCoordinator`.
-This means that objects created in it and later saved to the persistent store will never reach the `mainContext` and thus your UI will have no idea about them.
+This means that objects created in it and later saved to the persistent store will not reach the `mainContext` and thus your UI will have no idea about them.

 If you already have some objects loaded in `mainContext` and shown in the UI and those objects are updated through the background import and saved to disk, your main MOC will have no idea about those changes.
 Your `NSFetchedResultsControllerDelegate` callbacks will also not pick them up.